jottley/spring-social-salesforce/README.md

     mvn clean install

 ## Maven
-To include in your maven project, use the following repository and dependency
+To include in your Maven project, use the following repository and dependency

     <repositories>
     ...